 Sunday: 12 PM - 2 PM

 The Writing Center is only as good as its staff of talented Writing Consultants.
 We train and support our staff and set up a schedule that is right for them.
 So if you are an AU student with an interest in writing and in helping other people, we have an internship for you!

 If you are a rising junior, senior, or graduate student here at AU, and you have a solid GPA and good writing skills, the Writing Center offers you two hours undergraduate or graduate course credit and a chance to try out a teaching interest.

 For more information and an application, stop by the Center in Bender Library, first floor.

 The Writing Center is accepting applications for their Graduate Writing Fellowship.

-Graduate Student Fellows join the Writing Center's group of writing consultants but also are charged with creating outreach, workshops, handouts, and events aimed at the particular writing needs and challenges of students in AU graduate programs.
+Graduate Student Fellows join the Writing Center's group of Writing Consultants but also are charged with creating outreach, workshops, handouts, and events aimed at writing needs and challenges of graduate students at AU.